Brown, Skrlik, Martin, Homan win to start Scotties Tournament of Hearts | TSN

 THUNDER BAY, Ont. - Two teams overcame travel hiccups and another the loss of a sick player to win on opening night of the Canadian women's curling championship Friday.

-Nancy Martin, whose lead Deanna Doig was another late-morning arrival, beat Krista McCarville 10-6.
+Saskatchewan's Nancy Martin, whose lead Deanna Doig was another late-morning arrival, beat Krista McCarville of Northern Ontario 10-6.

 Alberta's Kayla Skrlik iced a three-player rotation because lead Geri-Lynn Ramsay was ill, and doubled New Brunswick's Melissa Adams 8-4.

-Note: Note to readers:This is a corrected version of an earlier story.
-It corrects the spelling of Corryn Brown's first name.